 When seasons change and temperatures drop, it's only natural to want to spend more time indoors.
-Focus your attention on indoor warmth by rearranging your furniture.
+For easy winter decorating, focus your attention on indoor warmth by rearranging your furniture.
 Pull furniture away from the walls and around the fireplace to create cozy conversation areas.
 Bring out extra throws and pillows for added comfort.

 Looking for a new living room style for the winter months?
 Shop for new decorating accessories around your house.
-Add pillows and an extra throw to warm up a leather sofa.
-Re-organize your accessories and swap out artwork.
-Finish off the look by putting fresh, seasonal flowers in a colorful vase you already have.
+Add pillows and an extra throw to warm up a white sofa.
+Reorganize your accessories and swap out artwork.
+Finish off the look by showcasing fresh, seasonal flowers or a centerpiece of gourds on your coffee table.

 Add Window Treatments

 Look to nature for fall and winter decorating inspiration.
 Warm up a room with a palette of orange, red, and yellow—the colors of the season.
 They pair equally well with darker wood furniture as with crisp white.
 Mix organic and graphic fabric patterns with nubby textures for visual interest.

 Stay warm on cold winter nights with bedding designed to keep away the chill.
 Layers of extra pillows, blankets, and quilts add comfort in the bedroom.
 A chunky arm-knit blanket adds cozy texture in addition to warmth.

 Highlight the changing seasons with a winter centerpiece of colorful leaves, gourds, pears, and pinecones.
 Choose a rustic wood bowl or wicker basket to hold your seasonal decor and let their vibrant colors do the talking.
 A palette of green, red, and yellow feels fitting for both fall and winter.